 Inclusion and diversity

-Inclusion and diversity at Zoos Victoria
+Inclusion and Diversity at Zoos Victoria

-Opportunities for people with disability
+Opportunities for people

-We’re working hard to make sure all Zoos Victoria properties are accessible and inclusive and we have reviewed our recruitment and employment processes to remove barriers which may hinder participation.
 We want to make sure that people with disability have an inclusive and supportive experience when applying, interviewing for, and joining Zoos Victoria.
 That’s why we also offer workplace adjustments and alternative formats of information during recruitment and employment.

 Workplace adjustment